 - SISLEY ROSE NOIRE HUILE PRECIEUSE 25ML

 Teresa Fisher concludes, “The recent growth in the face oil market is important in a number of ways.
 Firstly, it’s boosting the prestige skincare market by increasing sales, and it also demonstrates the enthusiasm with which consumers adopt new rituals into their skincare regime.
 We are witnessing a new consumer who is increasingly turning to their peers for advice on products and take the lead from social media and bloggers.
-As a result they are willing to try new products and innovations, incorporating them into their beauty ritual.”If you have any question about "Face Oils Drives Growth in Prestige Skincare - Sales of Face Oils Grew by 30.8% as Women Add New Rituals to Their Skincare Regime" press release, please let us know.
+As a result they are willing to try new products and innovations, incorporating them into their beauty ritual.”If you have any questions about this press release, please contact us.